Report: C Hayes, Flyers close to seven-year, $50M deal

 "By gaining the rights to Kevin at this time, it provides us with an opportunity to negotiate with him prior to July 1 when he is due to become an unrestricted free agent," Flyers executive vice president and general manager Chuck Fletcher said when the trade was completed.

-Hayes spent the first four-plus seasons of his career with the New York Rangers before in February sent him to Winnipeg.
+Hayes spent the first four-plus seasons of his career with the New York Rangers before a February deadline trade sent him to Winnipeg.

 In 381 career games, the 27-year-old has 92 goals and 137 assists.